JeremyDesouza/rock-paper-scissors/README.md

-Odin Projec rock, paper, scissors
+The Odin Project rock, paper, scissors game.
+Played in console.